ajdeguzman/ajdeguzman.github.io/life.md

 permalink: /life/
 ---

 Hey!
 Thanks for dropping by.
-I'll update this page once I got to know what really "Life" means.
+I'll update this page once I get to know what really "Life" means.